Intro to the InfluxDB 3 Processing Engine

 - Enrich time series data with external APIs.

-- Discover and use ready-made plugins: Using UI explorer, we will look at the plugin library and learn how to use certified and published plugins.
+- Discover and use ready-made plugins: Explore the plugin library via the InfluxDB 3 Explorer UI and learn how to deploy certified and community-published plugins.